 Our office assists clients with:

-- Settling trusts: We assist successor trustees with interpreting trust language and provisions, managing assets during incapacity of the trust’s creator, resolving creditor claims, distributing the trust assets on passing, and understanding the various duties of a trustee.
+- Settling trusts: We assist successor trustees with interpreting trust language and provisions, managing assets during the incapacity of the trust’s creator, resolving creditor claims, distributing the trust assets on passing, and understanding the various duties of a trustee.

 My parents named me as successor trustee.
 What do I do now?

 If someone named you as successor trustee of their trust, you are not obligated to accept the role as successor trustee.
-We encourage our clients to bring their successor trustees in for a conversation about what that job entails, if that is helpful to the family.
-Our office can advise you on what your duties may be if you decide to move forward.
+We encourage our clients to bring their successor trustees in for a conversation about what that job entails if that is helpful to the family.
+Our office can advise you on what your duties maybe if you decide to move forward.
 A successor trustee must locate and manage all trust assets, such as accounts, property, and real estate.
-The trustee must notify trust beneficiaries of the trust settlement and follow the instructions described in the trust document itself.
-Upon accepting the role of successor trustee, you will be serving in a fiduciary capacity and will owe certain duties to the beneficiaries of the trust.
+The trustee must notify the trust beneficiaries of the trust settlement and follow the instructions described in the trust document itself.
+Upon accepting the role of a successor trustee, you will be serving in a fiduciary capacity and will owe certain duties to the beneficiaries of the trust.
 If these duties are not followed carefully, the successor trustee can become personally liable to the trust beneficiaries.
 It is important to make sure you understand the duties involved with serving as successor trustee before accepting the nomination.

 What are the actions a trustee takes when someone passes away?

 Settling a trust is a private process, and the court is generally not involved.
-However, a trustee must still follow strict guidelines set forth in the trust document and Oregon law.
-A trustee (also referred to as a successor trustee) must administer the trust and manage its assets in good faith and in the best interests of the trust beneficiaries.
+However, a trustee must still follow strict guidelines outlined in the trust document and Oregon law.
+A trustee (also referred to as a successor trustee) must administer the trust and manage its assets in good faith and the best interests of the trust beneficiaries.
 There are duties regarding disclosures of information and duties requiring preparation of financial reports.

 Successor trustees usually call upon legal, accounting, and investment professionals for assistance to efficiently settle the trust.
-The first step you should take as successor trustee is find an attorney to help walk you through your duties.
+The first step you should take as the successor trustee is to find an attorney to help walk you through your duties.